gx0r/rrgeo/README.md

 # Rust Reverse Geocoder
 A fast, offline reverse geocoder in Rust, inspired by [one written in Python](https://github.com/thampiman/reverse-geocoder).
+Given a latitude and longitude, this program returns the geographically closest city (using the data from the included `cities.csv` file).

-Currently implemented on [Actix](https://actix.rs/) and as a command-line utility.
-Makes use of [Cargo workspaces](https://doc.rust-lang.org/book/second-edition/ch14-03-cargo-workspaces.html).
+This program is implemented as a library, an [Actix](https://actix.rs/) REST API, an [Iron](https://github.com/iron/iron) REST API, and as a command-line utility, thanks to [Cargo workspaces](https://doc.rust-lang.org/book/second-edition/ch14-03-cargo-workspaces.html).

-(Previously implemented on [Iron](https://github.com/iron/iron), [Shio](https://github.com/mehcode/shio-rs), and [Hyper](https://github.com/hyperium/hyper) but needs work to run on those libraries again.)
+(Previously implemented on [Shio](https://github.com/mehcode/shio-rs) and [Hyper](https://github.com/hyperium/hyper) HTTP libraries.
+Needs work to run on those libraries again.)

 # Usage